krakenjs/zoid/docs/api.md

 - **validate** `(value, props) => void`

   A function to validate the passed value.
-Should throw an appopriate error if invalid.
+Should throw an appropriate error if invalid.

   ```javascript
   email: {